7 Ways Lyme Disease Impacts the Nervous System

 5. The Emotional Toll on Families

 Lyme disease doesn’t just affect the patient—it deeply impacts their loved ones.
 Family members often become caregivers, watching as their loved one battles pain, fatigue, and cognitive struggles.
-The uncertainty surrounding Lyme disease can lead to:
+The uncertainty surrounding Lyme disease can lead to emotional strain, feelings of frustration, hopelessness, and anxiety; financial burden from treatment costs, lost income, and medical expenses; and social isolation as many Lyme sufferers and their families withdraw from social activities.
+Support groups and therapy can help families navigate these challenges together.

 6. Why Outdoor Time is Critical for Lyme Patients